-- Mrs. Yamilah from the The Adventures of Tintin book The Seven Crystal Balls scream and faints after announcing that a spectator's husband just fell ill from a curse.
+- Mrs. Yamilah from the Tintin book The Seven Crystal Balls scream and faints after announcing that a spectator's husband just fell ill from a curse.

 - Pretty much everyone associated with the X-Men who has mental powers has an episode like this at least twice.

 - Subverted in From Hell, where Queen Victoria's royal psychic Robert Lees claims he was a Phony Psychic all along and he faked the seizures as part of his performance.

 "I'd even pee in my trousers sometimes, for emphasis.
 Only during childhood, naturally.
 I'd long since purged my repertroire of that device by the time I was ninteen and first introduced to Her Majesty."